 You want to write (right now) and you long for a kindreds to support you as you begin.

-You dabbled in the world of poets and poem notes when you read my book Inner Excavation, attended one my retreats, or took Create Space, and you want to spend more time reading poems and writing poetry.
+You dabbled in the world of poets and poem notes when you read my book Inner Excavation, attended one of my retreats or workshops, or have taken another online class with me, and you want to spend more time reading poems and writing poetry.

 You know people who love poetry but you just don’t get it (but you kind of want to).